Bacterial strains and Ribotype Confirmation

 Preparation of C. difficile spore stocks

 Spore stocks of each C. difficile strain were generated for use in the cellular adherence assay and the experimental animal models of CDI.
-These stocks were generated by growing each strain on 5% TSAb plates incubated at 37oC in anaerobic conditions for 7 days.
-Plate growth was collected in a 1X PBS solution containing 1% (V/V) Tween-80 (ST-80), and suspensions were washed 3 times in equal volumes of ST-80.
-Suspensions were incubated for 1 hour at 65 ± 2°C, washed with ST-80, and re-suspended in 4 mL of sterile nanopore water.
+These stocks were generated by growing each strain on 5% TSA plates incubated at 37oC in anaerobic conditions for 7 days.
+Plate growth was collected in a 1X phosphate-buffered saline (PBS) solution containing 1% (Volume/Volume) Tween-80 (ST-80), and suspensions were washed 3 times in equal volumes of ST-80.
+Suspensions were incubated for 1 hour at 65 ± 2°C, washed with surfactant Tween 20 (ST-80), and re-suspended in 4 mL of sterile nanopore water.
 Suspensions were then stored overnight at 4°C in order to promote the maturation of endospores for each strain.
-Spores were separated from vegetative cells and residual debris by density gradient centrifugation (10 minutes at 4,500 x g) with a 25% (W/V) HistoDenz solution.
+Spores were separated from vegetative cells and residual debris by density gradient centrifugation (10 minutes at 4,500 x g) with a 25% (Weight/Volume) HistoDenz solution.
 Spore pellets were washed 3 times with ST-80 and suspended in sterile nanopore water to a final volume of 2 mL.
 Spore stocks for each strain were stored at -80°C until used in in vitro or in vivo studies, and the numbers of organisms given for infection or used in in vitro studies were confirmed for each study.

 Mouse C. difficile associated disease model